Objecting to planning proposals

 Finding out about a planning application

 If the owner of a property near you proposes building works, we may require that they 'give notice' of their plans.
-The application is 'advertised' to adjoining owners and occupiers via mail, a public notice is placed on the site and sometimes an ad is placed in the paper.
+The application is 'advertised' to adjoining owners and occupiers in the form of a notice by mail, a public notice is placed on the site and sometimes an ad is placed in the paper.

 How to object

-You have 14 days from the commencement of the advertising period to lodge your objection by:
+You have 14 days from the commencement of the advertising period to lodge an objection by:

 Writing a letter outlining the reasons for the objection